moretticb/msgraph_query/README.md

 - Set `MSG_CLIENT_SECRET`, `MSG_APP_ID` and `MSG_TENANT_ID` environment variables wrt your app and domain.
 - Install Python Poetry and Google Chrome driver and jq.
 - Clone this repo and run `poetry install` to have all packages installed.
 - Consent to permissions in the [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) by clicking on your user icon, then *Consent to permissions*.
-Be conservative and only consent to **read** permissions.
+    - Be conservative and only consent to **read** permissions.
 Consent to other privileges at your own risk.
+    - Once you decided which permissions to consent to, update `SCOPES` array in `auth.py` accordingly.

 ## App registration